Club Drugs: The Risks, Effects and Dangers

 Even a slight overdose of GHB or GBL can cause a person to fall asleep or become deeply sedated.
 It is these properties that make them an attractive weapon for sex offenders.

-Whilst some feel that it is safe to drink alcohol whilst taking prescribed medication, others will deliberately mix the two in order to gain a more pronounced euphoric high.
+Whilst some feel that it is safe to drink alcohol whilst taking prescribed medication, others will deliberately mix the two to gain a more pronounced euphoric high.

 Purple dank is a drink popular with young party-goers and is a mixture of codeine and promethazine cough syrup added to soda.